RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

     - Placed in bunk in recovery position
   - State the issue raised by the material facts
     -  Law(s) broken
-      - Article 1810 Queen’s Rgulations for the Royal Navy 1967
+      - Article 1810 Queen's Rgulations for the Royal Navy 1967
       - Fatal Accidents Act 1967
       - Law Reform Act 1934
     - Officer in  command   at  base guilty  of  breach  of  regulations relating to  discouragement  of drunkenness Whether  Ministry  of  Defence  under  duty  to  prevent